Savannah McCaskill: Club career

-Sky Blue, 2018–2019
+Sky Blue FC, 2018–19

-McCaskill was selected by the Boston Breakers as the number two overall pick at the 2018 NWSL College Draft.
-After the team folded due to failed buyout negotiations in late January, McCaskill was selected by Sky Blue FC with the second pick in the 2018 NWSL Dispersal Draft.
+McCaskill was selected by the Boston Breakers as the number two overall pick at the 2018 NWSL College Draft but, after the team folded due to failed buyout negotiations in late January, McCaskill was selected by Sky Blue FC with the second pick in the 2018 NWSL Dispersal Draft.
 She scored her first career goal on April 21 against the Chicago Red Stars.
 McCaskill was a finalist for 2018 NWSL Rookie of the Year, alongside Andi Sullivan and Imani Dorsey.

 Loan to Sydney FC

-McCaskill signed with Sydney FC for the 2018-19 W-League season, joining fellow Americans Sofia Huerta, Danielle Colaprico and Aubrey Bledsoe in Sydney.
-She scored her first goal for Sydney FC in a 5–2 win over Adelaide United in December 2018, before scoring a brace the following month against Newcastle Jets in a 3–1 win.
-Sydney FC advanced to the 2019 W-League Grand Final, Sydney won 4–2.
-McCaskill scored two goals and recorded an assist.
-She was named Player of the Match award for her performance.
+McCaskill signed with Sydney FC for the 2018-19 W-League season, joining fellow Americans Sofia Huerta, Danielle Colaprico and Aubrey Bledsoe.
+She scored her first goal for Sydney in a 5–2 win over Adelaide United in December 2018, before scoring two goals (a brace) the following month in a 3–1 win over the Newcastle Jets.
+Sydney advanced to the 2019 W-League Grand Final, where they won 4–2.
+McCaskill scored two of their four goals and recorded a further assist; she was named Player of the Match.

-Chicago Red Stars, 2019–2020
+Chicago Red Stars, 2019–2021

-On June 19, 2019, McCaskill was traded to the Chicago Red Stars in exchange for a first and second round draft pick at the 2020 NWSL College Draft.
-McCaskill made her Red Stars debut on June 23, 2019, in a game where the Red Stars played Reign FC.
-McCaskill scored her first goal for the Red Stars in a 3–0 win over the Houston Dash.
+In June 2019, McCaskill was traded to the Chicago Red Stars (now known as Chicago Stars FC) in exchange for a first and second round draft pick at the 2020 NWSL College Draft.
+McCaskill made her club debut on June 23 against Reign FC.

 Racing Louisville, 2021

-Before the 2021 Season Chicago traded McCaskill as well as Yuki Nagasato's rights to Racing Louisville FC as well as a 2021 International Roster spot and the No. 5 overall pick in the 2021 NWSL Draft.
-McCaskill made her debut for Louisville on April 10, 2021, in their first game.
-She scored her first goal against her former team, Chicago Red Stars in a 3–0 win.
+Before the 2021 NWSL season, Chicago traded the rights of McCaskill and Yuki Nagasato, as well as an extra international roster slot for the 2021 and 2022 seasons, and the team's first round pick in the 2021 NWSL Draft to expansion team Racing Louisville FC.
+McCaskill made her debut for Racing on April 10, the team's inaugural game.
+She scored her debut club goal against former team, Chicago Red Stars, in a 3–0 win for Racing.